-Governments have a strategic and targeted approach for funding programs that build capacity and create opportunities for employment in remote and regional communities.
+Governments have a strategic and targeted approach for funding programs that build capacity and create opportunities for employment in communities and regions.

 There is a role for State and Federal governments to provide discrete, targeted funding for capacity building initiatives that are not viable at project scale, leading to delivery of additional abatement.